rkhapov/hyperthymesia/README.md

 # Hyperthymesia

-Hyperthymesia is a lightweight C-framework for memory allocations statistics, that are available from inside the application.
+Hyperthymesia is a lightweight C-framework for memory allocations statistics.

 It allows to preload `libhyperthymesia` library, which hooks malloc, realloc, and free, and creates table `backtrace -> allocation stats`,